KBismark/KBismark/README.md

 <br/>

 ## How many times did I try creating my own reactive web framework😆?
 I can't even tell how many times.
 So many times😆 Some were left on my laptops without pushing.
 And the codes, very ugly😂 but achieved the results.
 The ideas behind creating a framework were good ones though.
 I learned a lot about the entire web.
 Most of these happened 2022 and 2023.
-Got to use my Nodejs and JavaScript skills into practice too.
+I got to put my problem solving skills into practice too.
 All the compilers I built to parse the JSX of the frameworks were built from scratch and RegExp-only compilers.
 The greatest motivation in those moments were everytime I was able to do what I thought of doing...
 It kept me challenging myselft to do more.

 **Let me list some here (Latest first):**
 - [Xolus](https://github.com/KBismark/xolus) : JSX template engine and a modern html rendering framework.
 A link to a full app created with this framework is available on the project's repo.